civilservicelgbt/civilservicelgbt.github.io/_news/2022-08-09-civil-service-lgbt-network-regional-leads-local-organisers-vacancies.md

 For Our Current Team, including our bios and photos, please visit <https://www.civilservice.lgbt/team/>

-If you are based in one of these areas and are interested in the role, please contact Ed ([Ed@civilservice.lgbt](Ed@civilservice.lgbt)), quoting "Regional Lead + Your Region".
+If you are based in one of above areas and are interested in the role, please contact Ed ([Ed@civilservice.lgbt](Ed@civilservice.lgbt)), quoting "Regional Lead + Your Region/Nation".
 We can then arrange an informal chat to discuss this with you.

 Thank you. 😊